Car Accident Lawyer in Atlanta, GA

 We’ll fight to get you and your family everything you need.

-Common Causes of Motor Vehicle Accidents in Atlanta
+Common Causes of Car Accidents in Atlanta

 Some elderly drivers may face a decline in cognitive or physical function, placing them at risk of causing accidents due to impaired vision, inability to turn their heads to check mirrors, or failing to recognize the dangers of their actions.